CSkylarL/MSofTimiGP-Response/data/README.md

     In addition to this preprocessed data, this repository also contains the intermediate and result files generated with TimiGP-Response.
 If you want to explore the immune landscape assocaited with the response to immunotherapy, you can use the intermediate files in the [Fig2](../Fig2/result/) folder.
 Please refer to the [README](../README.md) for more information.

+    Note: The data file name is a little different from what displayed in our manuscript.
+The [config file](../Fig2/code/config.csv) provide the mapping between the data file name ("oldname") and the dataset name in the manuscript ("newname"), and the location to the TimiGP-response result folder.

 3. `TNBC_IMC_zenodo.7990870` folder: preprocessed image mass cytometry (IMC) data for TNBC patients, which is downloaded from [zenodo](https://doi.org/10.5281/zenodo.7990870).
 Please request the data from the original publication.
 Once you have the data, please rename the downloaded folder as `TNBC_IMC_zenodo.7990870` and save it to the `data` folder.
 The path to the data should be `data/TNBC_IMC_zenodo.7990870/`.